htgar/personal-website/src/content/blog/nix-experience-part-2.md

 It is actually not too bad, considering you can use the shortened version of the flags (e.g. `-i` instead of `--install`).
 Other than that, commands for uninstalling packages, listing installed packages and updating packages follow the same format as above.

 Searching for packages on the other hand, that was a pain.
 The `nix search` command takes forever to search for a package, especially compared to `brew search`.
 Of course, this is mainly due to the fact that Nix has such a vast selection of packages, encompassing language-specific package managers as well as plugins for software such as `vim` or `tmux`.
 On paper, having a vast repository is amazing for a package manager, but for my use case, to install select few CLI programs, Homebrew seemed to be a much better bet.
-Going to NIx's [web search](https://search.nixos.org)was the way to search for Nix packages, but it in a way was an extra step when I usually just wanted to know what the package was called.
+Going to Nix's [web search](https://search.nixos.org) was the way to search for Nix packages, but it in a way was an extra step when I usually just wanted to know what the package was called.

 ## Package Selection